cerbos/express-jwt-cerbos/README.md

 This example has a simple CRUD policy in place for a resource kind of `contact` - like a CRM system would have.
 The policy file can be found in the `cerbos/policies` folder [here](https://github.com/cerbos/express-jwt-cerbos/blob/main/cerbos/policies/contact.yaml).

+Should you wish to experiment with this policy, you can [try it in the Cerbos Playground](https://play.cerbos.dev/p/sZC611cf06deexP0q8CTcVufTVau1SA3).

 The policy expects one of two roles to be set on the principal - `admin` and `user`.
 These roles are authorized as follows:

 | Action | User | Admin |